dla

 St Bride’s House is situated in the Fleet Street Conservation Area in the City of London.
 Built in 1982, it served as speculative office space and absorbed historic facade elements from two earlier buildings dating back to 1908-1910.
 Although not officially listed, its elevation facing Salisbury Square holds local heritage interest.
 These gatehouse buildings originally flanked the former St Bride’s Passage, which was relocated during the site’s redevelopment in the late 20th century.

 The area surrounding St Bride’s House is steeped in history.
 Centred around the iconic St. Bride’s Church, the site itself is known to have been a place of worship for over 2000 years.
 The church was designed by Sir Christopher Wren and is renowned for its spire, which inspired the ubiquitous tiered wedding cake design.
-Additionally, the project site is neighboured by notable listed buildings, including the former Reuters building by Sir Edward Lutyens and the St. Bride’s Foundation, which houses an extensive collection of letterpress and typography resources.
+The project site is also neighboured by notable listed buildings, including the former Reuters building by Sir Edward Lutyens and the St. Bride’s Foundation, which houses an extensive collection of letterpress and typography resources.

 Uncovering the stories behind these buildings through conversations with the Church and other local groups allowed us to weave elements of local heritage into our building, cementing its relationship with its namesake and location.